 Oysters are one of your man’s best sources of zinc, which helps sperm production.
-It also doesn’t hurt that they’re an aphrodisiac, so load him up with 15mg a day – around 50g of oysters – and you’ll be making babies before you know it.
+An added benefit is that they are also an aphrodisiac, so load him up with 15mg a day – around 50g of oysters – and you’ll be making babies before you know it!
 If your wallet – or his stomach – can’t stretch to that much, other great sources of zinc are turkey, pumpkin seeds, lobster and mussels.

 Dark chocolate contains an amino acid that has been proven to double sperm and semen volume.
 It’s also high in antioxidants – enough to rival pomegranates and acai berries.
 Antioxidants are a great weapon against free radicals, nasty little molecules found in pollution and toxins that are linked to male infertility.
 But don’t go overboard – putting on weight can cause imbalances in testosterone which could lower your man’s sperm count.
 A couple of squares a day is plenty.

 If the strong aroma doesn’t put you off doing the deed, garlic is a great baby-making booster for your man.
 It contains two magic elements – allicin, which improves blood flow to his sexual organs and protects sperm from damage, and selenium, an antioxidant that improves sperm motility.
 One to two cloves a day is a good amount.